amatl (CST32)

 Glyph or Iconographic Image Description:

-This painting of the simplex glyph for the term amatl (paper) shows what appears to be an open bound book, perhaps face down, with a red cover, and apparently with white pages inside.
+This painting of the simplex glyph for the term amatl (paper) shows what appears to be an open bound book, perhaps face down, with a red cover (perhaps leather), and apparently with white pages inside.
 The companion text explains that twenty quires (manos, Spanish for “hands,” a measure that may have been from the center of the chest to the tips of the fingers) of paper were intended for use in making a songbook for the local church organ.

 Description, Credit: